 Geo-distributed Load Testing: Conclusion

 It is imperative that while defining and executing your load testing strategy, you consider these scenarios, importance, and benefits of Geo-distributed testing to avoid any unforeseen situation that may cause revenue loss as well as your credibility at a global scale.
 The LoadView platform is capable of executing load tests from over 15 geo-locations around the world.
 Just choose from the location or locations that you need to test from and the platform does the rest.
 No need for any additional hardware or third-party accounts.
-Sign up for the LoadView free trial and get $20 in load testing credits to start.
+Sign up for the LoadView free trial and get up to 5 free load tests to start.
 Or schedule a demo with one of our performance engineers to see the LoadView platform in action.
 They’ll walk you through the solution and answer any questions you have.

 Apart from geo-distributed load testing, it is also essential to regularly monitor your applications, websites, and web services from different locations to ensure consistent performance.
 Learn more at Dotcom-Monitor.